AlphaTechnolog/cutefetch/README.md

 ### Gentoo systems

-When running gentoo, you could use the [Alxhr0's](https://github.com/Alxhr0) lunatic repository which includes an ebuild for cutefetch, check it out [here](https://gitlab.com/Alxhr0/andromeda).
+When running gentoo, you could use the [Alxhr0's](https://github.com/Alxhr0) andromeda repository which includes an ebuild for cutefetch, check it out [here](https://gitlab.com/Alxhr0/andromeda).

 Include the repository by following the next commands: